mswezey23/documentation/docs/README.md

 ## Ethereum API

 Seamlessly access Ethereum via the Infura load-balanced nodes and smart architecture the same way you would via your own nodes.
-We have built services and APIs around [JSON RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) over both HTTP and WebSockets that you can use with your favorite libraries and frameworks, on four Ethereum networks.
+We have built services and APIs around [JSON RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) over both HTTPS and WebSockets that you can use with your favorite libraries and frameworks, on four Ethereum networks.
 [Read more about our Ethereum API](/docs/gettingStarted/makeRequests).

 ## IPFS API